dotnet/docs-maui/docs/platform-integration/essentials/text-to-speech.md

 ## Limitations

-- Utterance queue is not guaranteed if called across multiple threads.
+- Utterance queueing is not guaranteed if called across multiple threads.
 - Background audio playback is not officially supported.

 ## API